Tips for Our Moderators (and other interested parties)

 - Allow time for questions, but don’t let individual questioners monopolize the panel or take it away from the topic.

-- When taking questions by text, please read the question aloud.
+- In a virtual setting, when taking questions by text, please read the question aloud.

 - Keep an eye on the time (check a watch or clock.)
 Consider asking a summing-up question near the end of your allotted time.
 Then, bring the panel gracefully to a close when your time is up.
 The Zoom room will close automatically at the end of the hour.